Essential Whisky Brands! Comprehensive Introduction to Scotch and Japanese Whisky Brands

 1.11 Laphroaig

-Laphroaig has intense smoky and medicinal notes, often with a seaside saltiness.
-Its style is very polarizing- those who love it find it heavenly, while those who don't may find it difficult to appreciate.
+Laphroaig features intense smoke and medicinal notes, often with a salty coastal feel.
+Its style is polarized; those who love it find it extraordinary, while others might find it challenging.

 1.12 Macallan